 Normally breathing rate in infants is slightly faster than older children and even adults.
 In infants the normal respiratory rate is 40 to 60 per minute.
 As the infant grows older, breathing rate declines.
 In adults it normal respiratory rate is 12 to 20 per minute.

 If the infant’s rate of respiration is more than 60 per minute, this needs medical attention because there may be some underlying pathology involved, especially if the rapidity is not transient but persistent.
+Here are some important causes all parents must know that may produce rapid breathing in infants.

 - Pneumonia: Infection in respiratory tract is more common in infants and children.
 It is frequent cause for rapid breathing.
 Infections such as pneumonia and bronchiolitis are common in infants.
 However, in such patients there are several other associated symptoms such as high fever, cough, poor breastfeeding, irritability, excessive crying, rattling sound from chest etc.